TheFrogPad/getting-started-java/README.md

 wercker --environment /home/crperez/proxy_env.txt build --pipeline security-scan
 ```

-## HTTPS Proxy for gradle
+## HTTPS Proxy for gradle with wercker CLI

-To run the gradle build with a proxy server, update the properties file in ~/.gradle or create a gradle.properties file in the root of the project:
+To run the gradle build with a proxy server, update the properties file in your local ~/.gradle folder or create a gradle.properties file in the root of the gradle project:

 ```
 systemProp.http.proxyHost=proxy.company.com